 Other Ways to Identify Grouse

-- Range: While there are a number of very similar game birds that can be hard to tell apart by appearance alone, their ranges do not always overlap closely and it is often possible to use range as a concrete clue for accurate identification.
+- Range: While there are a number of very similar game birds that can be hard to tell apart by appearance alone, their ranges do not always overlap closely.
+It is often possible to use range as a concrete clue for accurate identification, particularly since many of these birds do not migrate.

 - Habitat: Some grouse are strictly grassland birds, while others are only found in forests and still others are most comfortable on rocky slopes or in desert areas.
 The habitat the bird is found in can be a prime clue for its identity.